-Onto this scene came aggregate, equilibrium, operational meaning empirically grounded in data and applicable for practical prediction, transport then land use-transport models.

-The heritage of these models largely built around spatial interaction and discrete choice theory in terms of travel demand are still with us today.
+- Onto this scene came aggregate, equilibrium, operational meaning empirically grounded in data and applicable for practical prediction, transport then land use-transport models. - The heritage of these models largely built around spatial interaction and discrete choice theory in terms of travel demand are still with us today.
 These models are policy-orientated, large-scale, fit rather badly, and tend to be one-offs.
-And they persist ...
+And they persist ... - I talked about them yesterday in detail but they have evolved and new kinds of models have emerged, particularly those focussed on temporal dynamics and disaggregation to the level of individuals agent based models and microsimulation

-They are now much more disaggregate and some quite interesting developments from the TRANSIMs work at Los Alamos - in particular MATSIM and there are links to UrbanSim.
-Let me provide a sense of this kind of thinking from our own work in London
+The models I talked about yesterday are much more disaggregate and some quite interesting developments from the TRANSIMs work at Los Alamos - in particular MATSIM, UrbanSim and so on.